npretor/npretor_udacity_DDPG/Report.md

 (dutiful-thunder-35)  Found an issue where the noise for one agent was being added to all, resulting in non-uniform noise sampling.

-(denim-lake-37) Disabled weight decay, previously was set to zero
+(denim-lake-37) Disabled weight decay, previously was set to zero (rare-yogurt-39) Changed both learning rates from 1e-3 to 1e-4 and training was non-existent.
+Flat line for 250 episodes ()